-This methodology for calculating the emissions benefits of freight rail produces an interesting outcome for the two scenarios of modal shift: rail produces a greater emissions reduction benefit per ton of diverted cargo than truck.
-This outcome is a result of the low volume of cargo the Port could potentially accommodate by rail, a lack of economy of scale: the locomotive must travel the full route - generating significant emissions all the while - while moving a relatively small share of the cargo the project is intended to accommodate.
+This methodology for calculating the emissions benefits of freight rail produces an interesting outcome for the two scenarios of modal shift: the scenario with some diversion by rail produces a greater emissions reduction benefit per ton of diverted cargo than the scenario solely diverting freight to truck.
+This outcome is a result of the low volume of cargo the Port could potentially accommodate by rail, a lack of economy of scale: the locomotive must travel the full route - generating significant emissions all the while - while moving a relatively small share of the cargo the Project would accommodate.

-3.2.9 Residual Value
+3.2.10 Residual Value